Labin Republic

-The Labin Republic (Labinska republika, Repubblica di Albona) was a short-lived self-governing republic that was proclaimed by miners in the Istrian city of Labin (Albona) on March 7, 1921, during a mining strike.
+The Labin Republic or Albona Republic (Labinska republika, Repubblica di Albona) was a short-lived self-governing republic that was proclaimed by miners in the Istrian city of Labin (Albona) on March 7, 1921, during a mining strike.
 It was created in what has been described as the world's first anti-fascist uprising.
-On April 8, the Italian administration in Istria suppressed the strike by force.
+On April 8, the Italian authorities suppressed the strike by force.